springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 - Cooperative SIR diseases (infection with one disease helps spread the other)

-The implementation requires the user to separate out two distinct ways that transitions occur, those that are intrinsic to an individual's current state and those that are induced a partner.
+The implementation requires the user to separate out two distinct ways that transitions occur: those that are intrinsic to an individual's current state and those that are induced by a partner.
 To help demonstrate, consider an "SEIR" epidemic, where individuals begin susceptible, but when they interact with infectious partners they may enter an exposed state.
 They remain in that exposed state for some period of time before transitioning into the infectious state independently of the status of any partner.
 They remain infectious and eventually transition into the recovered state, again independently of the status of any partner.
-Here the "E" to "I" and "I" to "R" transitions are intrinsic to the individual's state, while the "S" to "E" transition requires a partner.
+Here the "E" to "I" and "I" to "R" transitions are intrinsic to the individual's state, while the "S" to "E" transition is induced by a partner.

-We can identify two broad types of transitions:
+To formalize this, we identify two broad types of transitions:

 - **Spontaneous Transitions**  Sometimes individuals change status without influence from any other individual.
 For example, an infected individual